scivision/Andor-sCMOS-examples/README.md

 Andor sCMOS (Neo and Zyla) SDK3 examples focused on simplicity and speed.
 Uses C++14 features, which any modern compiler can handle.

+A bonus Python script is included that polls the C++ image.exe for an image, an inefficient yet simple method of checking out what the skys are doing with my auroral-aimed Neo.
+Yes that could be done with ctypes, pyAndorNeo, etc. but my goal is always simplicity and expediency.

 ## Prereqs
 You don't have to install Cmake and Make, but they do make compiling easier.